laxpsy/laxpsy/README.md

 - Pragyan'24 Arcadia Game (Tech Stack: TS, React, Phaser for the Front-End, GoLang for the Back-End.
 A SQL database and Redis for caching.)

 ### 🤝 My interests
-Anything low-level generally interests me, and networks as well; Other than that I'm really getting into Web Development recently.
-Other than that, I'm always open to diving into new tech stacks and learning new stuff.
+Anything low-level generally interests me, and networks as well; Other than that, I'm always open to diving into new tech stacks and learning new stuff.
 Each project is an opportunity to learn more and grow as a developer :)

 ### 📞 Contact Me
 - [LinkedIn ✔️](https://www.linkedin.com/in/ansh-gujral-9b2a7a23b/)